On horizontal scaling

 Apart from choosing the right scaling, some implications of horizontal scaling are tricky too.
 We try to counter this with good documentation and helpful support.

-Our current Pro Stack also has some shortcomings that we are not a 100% about: The missing ability of historic logs (only log streaming) for example.
+Our current Pro Stack also has some shortcomings that we are not a 100% happy about: The missing ability of historic logs (only log streaming) for example.
 There are also known edge cases, in which the failover mechanism (one Node is down) is not working as intended.
 We invested a lot over the years to mitigate and prevent such issues, but it’s still not perfect and might never be, since what is happening also relies on the code of the clients.

 Overall, although designed for resiliency, the real world uptime by the Pro Stack was not much better than from the Uni Stack.
 That’s partly because there are more moving parts with the Pro Stack, partly because of misconfiguration by clients (, partly also because we over-delivered with Uni Stack uptime).